monsterwhat/JMusic/README.md

 ## 🌐 Overview

-**JMusic** is a decentralized, privacy-focused media streaming application built with **Java** and **Quarkus**.
+**JMedia** is a decentralized, privacy-focused media streaming application built with **Java** and **Quarkus**.
 It provides a **serverless**, and **user-controlled** experience for managing and streaming your **music and video** libraries.

-Unlike traditional streaming services, JMusic ensures that your data — from your media files to your playback preferences — **remains fully local and private**.
+Unlike traditional streaming services, JMedia ensures that your data — from your media files to your playback preferences — **remains fully local and private**.
 It offers a responsive web interface combined with a high-performance backend for seamless playback, media organization, and comprehensive library management.

 ---